Chico DeBarge

 Jonathan Arthur "Chico" DeBarge (born June 23, 1966) is an American R&B singer and musician.
 DeBarge was formally a member of the DeBarge family musical group DeBarge.
-As a solo artist he scored a 1986 US Top Forty hit with the song "Talk to Me".
+As a solo artist, he scored a 1986 US Top Forty hit with the song "Talk to Me".

 Career

 He began a musical career of his own with Motown in the mid-1980s.
-His debut self-titled album was released in 1986 and featured the hit single "Talk To Me" (#21 US, #7 R&B).
-The album peaked at #90 on the Billboard 200 and released a follow-up single "The Girl Next Door" which charted on the R&B chart.
+His debut self-titled album was released in 1986 and featured the hit single "Talk To Me" (No. 21 US, No. 7 R&B).
+The album peaked at No. 90 on the Billboard 200 and released a follow-up single "The Girl Next Door" which charted on the R&B chart.

-Two years later, he released a second album with Motown, Kiss Serious that included the hit R&B single "Rainy Night" (#18 R&B) plus "I've Been Watching You" (#43 R&B) and the title track (#53 R&B).
+Two years later, he released a second album with Motown, Kiss Serious that included the hit R&B single "Rainy Night" (No. 18 R&B) plus "I've Been Watching You" (No. 43 R&B) and the title track (No. 53 R&B).
 However, he was imprisoned for drug charges not long after and served time in prison for drug trafficking.